(Originally written Nov 2020, updated April 2023)

 For us, the reason why my family and I began to make more eco friendly purchases and sustainable choices was that we felt that the fast-paced, throw-away society of over consumption was so far disconnected from the natural world and the way we wanted to live and the culture we wanted to raise our children in.

 We started our journey in early summer 2019, when after attending several vegan food and eco craft fairs, and speaking to volunteers from a plastic free programme, our eyes were opened to the damage being done to the planet.
 We watched documentaries and read articles and we decided that we needed to play our part, however small, in helping our planet and making a brighter future for our daughter.
-We went vegan and we made a plan to start phasing plastic out of our lives as soon as we could and to do the best we could to make ethical and sustainable choices so that our impact on the world around us was a small as we could possibly manage.
+We changed our diet and we made a plan to start phasing plastic out of our lives as soon as we could and to do the best we could to make ethical and sustainable choices so that our impact on the world around us was a small as we could possibly manage.

 When we used up the last of the shampoo in the bottle, we bought a plastic free bar to replace it.
 Items we bought were transitioned to more ethical brands.
 As soon as we had the money, we invested in cloth nappies for our baby and loved that not only were we helping reduce the plastic going to landfill but she also had natural chemical free materials on her skin, we wished we had done it sooner and when our subsequent babies were born, we were so pleased to be able to cloth them from birth.
 We even used a cord tie on our youngest so no plastic hospital clip for his umbilical cord (shoutout to Heartstrings for their amazing ties!
 Absolutely beautiful!)